gyhou/consumer_complaints/src/README.md

-This is the directory where your souce code would reside
+This is the directory where the souce code would reside.